saptak/envddext/docs/demoguide.md

 3. **Verify Installation**:
    * Open the Envoy Gateway extension
-   * You should see an 8-tab interface with Security Policies, Template Gallery, and JWT authentication capabilities
+   * You should see a 9-tab interface with Resilience Policies, contextual help system, and interactive tutorials

 ## Learning Path